mayakim0913/rawimage/README.md

 ## Limitation
 * Hex Viewer Slow
-* Exception not all processed
+* try - Exception not all processed
+* not to be load for large size than original file w*h size
+* "swap" doen't work